shaan7/markdown-resume/examples/source/sample.md

 SoStronk
 : *Tech Lead - Desktop App*
   __2014-present__
   Laid the foundations, implemented and maintained SoStronk's cross-platform desktop application.
-With a focus on performance, the app's fluid interface helps players find the match they are interested in.
+Based on Qt5/QML and a focus on performance, the app's fluid interface helps players find the match they are interested in.

 : *Engineering - CS:GO Anticheat*
   Responding to popular demand, SoStronk Anticheat uses powerful kernel-based protection against cheats and other bad actors.
 The solution tightly integrates a Windows Kernel Driver, NT Service and CS:GO Helper Library.
 This complexity is invisible to the player with one-click installs and automatic error reporting.